qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

   a) from the Grouped Table Chart’s configuration Pane
   b) from the Aggregated Column Pills

-#### Creating a Sparkline - Line Chart from the Grouped Table Chart’s configuration Pane
+#### Creating a Sparkline - Line Chart from the Grouped Table Chart’s Configuration Pane

 1. Go to the configuration pane and click on the *Trend Charts* tab.